 Employees should not tag other district employees, district volunteers, vendors or contractors without prior permission of the individuals being tagged.

 Employees should not use the district nor school logo in any posting and should not conduct school business on personal sites without written permission from Greeneville City Schools.

-Personal social media use has the potential to result in disruption in the workplace and can be in violation of district policy and law.
-In this event, administration may have an obligation to respond and take appropriate action, including but not limited to investigation and possible disciplinary action.
+Personal social media use has the potential to result in a disruption in the workplace and can be in violation of district policy and law.
+In this event, administration may have an obligation to respond and take appropriate action, including, but not limited to, investigation and possible disciplinary action.